 - People who use mobility aids such as crutches or a wheelchair

-- Blind and low vision people who use mobility aids such as a blindness cane
+- Blind and low vision students/staff who use mobility aids such as a blindness cane

 - People with medical conditions that make walking difficult